-However, our algorithm is the schoolbook multiplication.
+The motivation of our algorithm is the schoolbook multiplication.
 The formulation of carries in computation makes the use of right shifting (dividing by $n$) appear natural.
 The algorithm is flexible in that $n>1$ can be arbitrary, as long as the number $a$ to be inverted satisfies $\gcd(a,n)=1$.
-A useful application is to set $n=2^{64}$, so one can compute modulo inverse of an odd integer of the form
+A natural application is to set $n=2^{64}$, so one can compute modulo inverse of an odd integer of the form

 where $0\le a_i<2^{64}$, to take full advantage of the built-in arithmetic of a $64$-bit computer.
-Our experiment show that the speed improvement compared to the existing methods is very significant.
+Our experiments show that the resulting speed improvement over existing methods is very significant.

 It is interesting to note that on a $64$-bit computer, the choice of $n=2^{128}$ is even superior to that of $n=2^{64}$, for most cases.
 Thus if the modulus is $(2^{128})^k$, one can compute modulo inverse of an odd integer of the form